Plano Texas

 As of the 2000 U.S. census[update], of the foreign-born residents, 17% were from China, 9% from India, and 4% from Vietnam; a total of 30% of foreign-born residents came from these three countries.
 That year, 22% of Plano's foreign-born originated in Mexico.

-Along with Houston, Plano has one of Texas's two major concentrations of Chinese Americans.
+Along with Houston and Sugar Land, Plano has one of Texas's major concentrations of Chinese Americans.
 According to the 2010 U.S. census, there were 14,500 ethnic Chinese in Plano.
 Of cities with 250,000 or more residents, Plano has the sixth-largest percentage of ethnic Chinese, making up 5.2% of the city's population.
 Charlie Yue, the executive vice president of the Association of Chinese Professionals, estimated that about 30,000 Plano residents are Chinese and that many "don't participate in government activities, like the census".

 Chinese professionals began to settle Plano by 1991.
 As of 2011, DFW's Chinese restaurants catering to ethnic Chinese are mainly in Plano and Richardson.
 Most of the DFW-area Chinese cultural organizations are headquartered in Plano and Richardson.
 Plano has six Chinese churches and supermarkets, including 99 Ranch Market and zTao Marketplace.